How to get a 5 Star Hygiene Rating When Rebranding

 So, what went wrong?
 And what lessons can be learned?
 Because this scenario, although made up, is more common than you might think.

-Why Did the 5 Star Hygiene Rating Go Awry – What Went Wrong?
+Why Did the 5 Star Hygiene Rating Go Awry?

-We’ll start with the cost of the rebrand, just to put things into context.
 According to one Branding Agency, Frontify, rebranding prices vary between $30,000 – $80,000.
+In UK terms – that’s between £21,000 to £58,000.
 This figure depends on whether a brand refresh, or complete brand reboot is settled upon.
 Naturally, the owner expects a return on their investment (ROI).
 Yet this will not materialise in the expected timescale if the business fails its EHO inspection.
+If we look closely, there is a pattern – make sure you don’t make these critical mistakes with your hygiene rating when rebranding.

-Too Much Attention & Time Given to Branding Aesthetics
+1️⃣ Too Much Attention and Time Given to Branding Aesthetics

 The owner proudly shares pictures of the newly refurbished interior and beautifully plated dishes on social media.
 An impressive advertising board in town showcases the head chef cooking over roaring charcoal flames.
 Reservations are pouring in, and confidence is high about achieving a 5-star hygiene rating.
 As you can imagine, the emphasis is on beauty – not legal food safety compliance.

-**Lesson 1** Aesthetics are important—but without excellent food hygiene and safety, that 5-star hygiene rating will be impossible to achieve.
-Don’t spend all that investment and consider rebranding in isolation.
+💡 Lesson 1.
+Aesthetics are important—but without excellent food hygiene and safety, that 5-star hygiene rating will be impossible to achieve.
+Don’t spend all that time and money considering rebranding in isolation.
 You will be putting the business reputation and revenue goals at risk.

-**Lesson 2** Allow adequate preparation time if aiming for a 5-star hygiene rating.
-Plan for the EHO inspection in advance.
-At least talk to the consultant along-side any construction work, refurbishment, and redesign.
+💡 Lesson 2 Allow adequate preparation time if aiming for a 5-star hygiene rating.
+Plan for the EHO inspection in advance (mock EHO inspections are useful here).
+Talk to the food safety consultant along-side any construction work, refurbishment, and redesign.
 This allows mistakes to be avoided or corrected early.

-**Lesson 3** Treat the Food Safety Management System as a living, breathing document.
-It is not supposed to sit in a corner and gather dust.
+💡 Lesson 3 Treat the Food Safety Management System as a living, breathing document.
+It is not supposed to sit in a corner gathering dust.
 Ensure you allow enough time to bring this important document to life.
+And make sure it is kept up to date.

-Lack of Awareness About What Is Assessed - Rules Of The EHO Inspection
+4️⃣ Lack of Awareness About What Is To Be Assessed

-So what did the inspector find?
-Well, mismatches became obvious.
-The paperwork did not match actual staff practices, risks were not fully documented, and staff struggled to answer the EHO’s questions.
+The inspector observed mismatches.
+The paperwork did not match staff practices, risks were not fully documented, and staff struggled to answer typical questions that the EHO is likely to ask.

 So instead of celebrating a sparkling relaunch day with a proud 5-star hygiene rating, the owner now faces immediate damage control.
 Not just damage to ego and pride – but damage to business reputation and revenue loss from a poor hygiene score.

-Quick Summary - What The EHO Inspection Will Be Assessing
+What Will The EHO Inspection Will Be Assessing?

 When rebranding, if your goal is a 5-star hygiene rating, you need clarity about exactly what the EHO will be assessing you against.